João Pinto

-João Manuel Vieira Pinto (/pt/; born 19 August 1971) is a Portuguese retired professional footballer who played mostly as a forward.
+João Manuel Vieira Pinto (/pt/; born 19 August 1971) is a Portuguese former professional footballer who played mostly as a forward.

 Blessed with playmaking and goalscoring ability, he made his name mostly at a domestic level and as a key figure in the Portuguese national team's "Golden Generation", collecting 151 caps and scoring 45 goals across all levels (81/23 for the senior team alone) and representing the country at the 2002 World Cup and two European Championships.

 At the club level, Pinto started his career with Boavista, but it was mainly associated with two of the biggest clubs in the country, Benfica and Sporting CP, with which he won one Primeira Liga each for a total of six major titles.
 Over 19 top-division seasons, he played 476 matches and netted 117 goals.